Elvis Presley Cake

 - First, prepare your favorite yellow cake, whether cake mix or yellow cake from scratch.
 (We are using a doctored yellow cake mix for today's recipe.)

 - Prepare the cooked crushed pineapple filling by heating the crushed pineapple, sugar, and corn starch over medium heat until thickened.
-We LOVE this pineapple filling and have also used it in our Piña Colada Cake- it has the best pineapple flavor!
+We LOVE this pineapple filling and have also used it in our Piña Colada Cake and Pineapple Coconut Cake- it has the best pineapple flavor!

 - Prepare the cream cheese frosting.